Exit ticketsAlso known as: exit slips, key takeaways, 3-2-1, what did we learn today?

 - help students reflect on what they have learned and review their performance

-- can be modified to focus the results around well-being and student welfare.
+- can be modified to focus on wellbeing.

 How to use with ICT